 - German: Ehebrecher or “marriage breaker” / Ehe brechen or “breaking of marriage” (source: Zetzsche)

 - In Falam Chin the term for “adultery” is the phrase for “to share breast” which relates to adultery by either sex.
-(Source for this and three above: David Clark)
+(Source: David Clark)

 - In Ixcatlán Mazatec a specification needs to be made to include both genders.
 (Source: Robert Bascom)